My Child’s Grades Are Low. Is It Worth Trying to Get Him Into a Four-Year College?

-Are they low because of his learning and attention issues?
+Are they low because of his learning and thinking differences?
 Or do they reflect a lack of effort?

 Four-year colleges range from being highly selective (very few applicants are accepted) to having open enrollment (everyone who applies and meets basic requirements gets in).
 Some of the best support programs for kids with learning and/or attention issues are at four-year colleges.
 If your child is highly motivated and goes to a school with a good support program, chances are good he will succeed.